johncip/super8/design/design_document.md

   - Without scope validation, Super 8 would return cached results for any query text match
   - Example failure: Code changes to query `PRODDB` instead of `TESTDB`, test passes with cached `TESTDB` results
 - **What to record**:
-  - DSN name (always available)
+  - DSN name (always available from connect args)
-  - Database/catalog name (may need to query from connection)
-  - Schema/library (may need to query from connection)
-  - Server hostname (may need to query from connection)
+  - Additional metadata (database, schema, server) available via `get_info` but requires extra server calls; use only if explicitly enabled
-  - Decision: Start with DSN, expand if needed
+  - Decision: Start with DSN only
 - **What NOT to record**:
   - Username/password (security risk, and either not available or should be redacted)
 - In playback mode, connection scope must match or raise error

-**Storage Format Investigation Needed**:
+**Storage Format**:
-- Need to inspect ruby-odbc internals to understand response data structure
-- Key question: Are responses typed (real integers, dates) or all strings?
-- If typed: Marshal is necessary to preserve type information
-- If strings: Could use YAML, but Marshal is safer
-- What does `ODBC.connect` return/require?
+- All values from ruby-odbc are strings; CSV is sufficient for row data
+- Column metadata is simple structured data; YAML is sufficient
+- See `investigations.md` for details

 ### 4. Configuration